 Since the beginning of March 2020, the outbreak of the novel strain of coronavirus, specifically identified as "COVID-19", has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
-These measures have caused material disruption to businesses globally resulting in a very important economic slowdown.
+These circumstances have increased business uncertainties and have heightened risk levels to operating businesses.